Education

 2. Wooclap

-Wooclap is an e-learning engagement app you can use during classes and presentations to encourage learner participation with messaging, interactive questions, and activities, like polls, brainstorming, and open questions with dynamic word clouds.
+Wooclap is an eLearning engagement app designed to encourage participation via messaging, questions, and activities.
+The platform's interactive activities include polls, brainstorming, and open questions with dynamic word clouds.

-Instructors often use Wooclap for its assortment of question styles, competitive elements, and instant learner feedback, which all help to add variety to classes and reinforce understanding in a fun way.
+Instructors often use Wooclap for its assortment of question styles, competitive elements, and instant learner feedback.
+These features all help to add variety to the classroom setting and reinforce understanding in a fun way.

 3. Kahoot!

-Kahoot! is a gamification app so you can introduce quizzes, polls, brainstorming, and word clouds into your classes or training sessions.
+Kahoot! is a gamification app for introducing quizzes, polls, brainstorming, and word clouds into your classes or training sessions.

 Learners or attendees can work individually or in teams on their personal devices to complete your activities, which can include theme music as well as an array of fun options for designs and images.

-Kahoot! is a fun tool, easy to incorporate into class (especially if you use it regularly), and a great way to assess learners without stressing them out.
+Kahoot! is a fun tool with templates that make it easy to incorporate into class or training sessions.
+It's also a great way to assess students without stressing them out.

 4. Google Classroom